 Step 2: List Your Reasons

-- I want to be a good example to my family.
+- I want to be a good example for my family

 Step 3: Identify Likely Obstacles

 When you begin seriously striving toward a goal, the universe almost always tests your resolve.
 Think through possible obstacles and come up with strategies to overcome them.
 For example, if you travel a lot and find it hard to work out, make sure the hotel has a workout room before you book it (and pack workout clothes and shoes).